santi1703/cinema-manager/README.md

 /api/movies
 params (optional):
 	-id : filters the movies by its id
-	-title : filters the movies that contains the value of the param in the title
+	-title : filters the movies that contains the value of the param in the title (Case sensitive)

 /api/people
 params (optional):
 	-id : filters the people by its id
-	-first_name: filters the people that contains the value of the param in its first name
+	-first_name: filters the people that contains the value of the param in its first name (Case sensitive)
-	-last_name: filters the people that contains the value of the param in its last name
+	-last_name: filters the people that contains the value of the param in its last name (Case sensitive)
-	-last_name: filters the people that contains the value of the param in its last name
+	-last_name: filters the people that contains the value of the param in its last name (Case sensitive)